MicrosoftDocs/dynamics365smb-docs/financials/sales-how-invoice-sales.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: bill, sale, invoice, order ms.date: 03/29/2017
+ms.search.keywords: bill, sale, invoice, order ms.date: 10/11/2017
 ms.author: sgroespe

 ---
 # How to: Invoice Sales
 You create a sales invoice or sales order to record your agreement with a customer to sell certain products on certain delivery and payment terms.

-> [!NOTE]
->   There are a couple of scenarios where you must use a sales order instead of a sales invoice:
+There are a couple of scenarios where you must use a sales order instead of a sales invoice:

 * If you need to ship only part of an order quantity, for example, because the full quantity is not on hand.
 * If you sell items that your vendor delivers directly to your customer, known as drop shipment.
 For more information, see [How to: Make Drop Shipments](sales-how-drop-shipment.md).